-Our DPS Policy directs us to evaluate whether populations of a species are separate from each other to the degree they qualify as discrete segments and whether those segments are significant to the remainder of the species to which it belongs.
-Based on an analysis of the best available scientific and commercial data, we conclude that the North Coast, North Feather, North Sierra, South Sierra, Central Coast, and South Coast clades of the foothill yellow-legged frog's range are each discrete due to their marked genetic separation.
-Furthermore, we conclude that each of the six clades of the foothill yellowlegged frog's range is significant, based on evidence that a loss of any of the population segments would result in a significant gap in the range of the taxon and on evidence that the discrete population segments differ markedly from other populations of the species in their genetic characteristics.
-Therefore, we conclude that the six clades within the foothill yellow-legged frog's range are both discrete and significant under our DPS Policy and are, therefore, uniquely listable entities under the Act.
+Our DPS policy directs us to evaluate whether populations of a species are separate from each other to the degree they qualify as discrete segments and whether those segments are significant to the remainder of the species to which it belongs.
+Based on an analysis of the best available scientific and commercial data, including recent genetic information and research (McCartney-Melstad et al. 2018, entire; Peek 2018, entire), we conclude that the North Feather, South Sierra, Central Coast, and South Coast clades of the foothill vellow-legged frog's range are each discrete due to their marked genetic separation.
+Furthermore, we conclude that each of the four clades of the foothill yellow-legged frog's range being listed are significant, based on evidence that a loss of any of the population segments would result in a significant gap in the range of the taxon and on evidence that the discrete population segments differ markedly from other populations of the species in their genetic characteristics.
+Therefore, we conclude that the four clades within the foothill yellow-legged frog's range being listed are both discrete and significant under our DPS policy and are, therefore, unique entities under the Act.
+For additional information regarding taxonomy, genetic information, and our DPS determinations according to our 1996 DPS policy (61 FR 4722; February 7, 1996), see the December 28, 2021, proposed rule (86 FR 73916-73920).